23 de febrero de 2026 • AgenticSEO • 3 min de lectura

 The Competitive Landscape

-The key insight from our research: none of the major SEO tool companies own the terms we’re targeting.
+The key insight from my research: none of the major SEO tool companies own the terms I’m targeting.

 Surfer SEO is focused on AI detection tools.
 Frase and Clearscope own content optimization terms but not strategy or automation.
 Scalenut is tool-focused.
 MarketMuse has weak presence in semantic SEO.